lwagner94/wasmut/README.md

 ```

 Using the `-C/-c` flags, you can instruct wasmut to load
-a configuration file from a different path. `-C` will try
+a configuration file from a different path.
+The `-C` flag will try
 to load `wasmut.toml` from the same directory as the module, while `-c` allows you to provide the full path to the configuration file.

 ```sh